 Background: The brain controls many important functions of your body including thinking, talking, swallowing, moving, and sensing.
 When part of the brain is injured because of a stroke, it may be difficult to do some of these activities.

-Risk Factors: Many conditions raise the risk of stroke, especially high blood pressure, high cholesterol or triglyceride levels, diabetes, obesity, substance abuse, and a heart condition called atrial fibrillation.
+Risk Factors: Many conditions make it more likely that you will have a stroke, especially high blood pressure, high cholesterol or triglyceride levels, diabetes, obesity, substance abuse, and a heart condition called atrial fibrillation.

 History and Symptoms: A stroke may appear suddenly or over a period of a day or two.
 The signs of a stroke depend on what part of the brain is affected.
-Weakness, loss of sensation, problems with vision and speech, and confusion are common.
-Usually only one side of the face or body is affected.
+People may feel weakness, numbness, off-balance, and difficulty seeing, talking, thinking, or walking.
+It is very important to get medical help if you have these symptoms.

-Diagnostic Process: Many different tests will be done to find out what parts of your brain are not working.
+Diagnostic Process: You may have many different tests done to find out the parts of the brain that are not working because of the stroke.
 Blood tests can help show what may have caused the stroke and what type of stroke you have.
-CT and MRI scans will show which part of your brain is affected and other imaging tests can show if blood vessels are blocked.
+CT and MRI scans of your brain can show which part of your brain is affected.
+Other imaging tests can show if blood vessels are blocked.

 Other Resources for Patients and Families: Stroke centers may offer educational programs and other resources to help families support a loved one who has had a stroke.